nanoflite/nanojs/README.md

 - **Router with Hash-based Navigation**: Includes a simple router for managing hash-based navigation, making it easy to build single-page applications with route handling.
 - **Utility Functions**: Handy utility functions like asynchronous sleep and property binding, which simplify common tasks in web development.

-nanoJS aims to provide a streamlined development experience with a focus on reactivity and functional component design, making it an ideal choice for developers looking for a simple, reactive framework.
+nanojs aims to provide a streamlined development experience with a focus on reactivity and functional component design, making it an ideal choice for developers looking for a simple, reactive framework.